jtgammon/PCF-on-Azure/Multi-VM-PCF-On-Azure.docx.md

 * Cloud Foundry requires an Azure Resource Manager **Subscription**,

 * A typical **multi-VM** Pivotal Cloud Foundry install requires upwards of 25 VMs or more.
 * **This requires Increased Azure quotas**, preferably within a **region** with premium storage (e.g East US 2), with the following quotas as safe for a small installation:

-    * Total Regional Cores      	100
+    * Total Regional Cores:  100

-    * Standard-A Family Cores	50
+    * Standard-A Family Cores:	50

-    * Standard-D Family Cores	50
+    * Standard-D Family Cores:	50

 * Via ARM template or Azure CLI / Portal**, an Azure Resource Group**, including:
     * **Virtual Network** and **Subnet**
     * **One or more storage accounts** (subject to I/O performance requirements); one is sufficient for dev performance
     * Within the storage account,
         * **Two storage account containers (bosh **and** stemcell)**
         *  **One storage account table** (**stemcells**)
     * A **Static IP address** &** load balancer** for accessing Cloud Foundry applications and the API

 ### Pivotal Cloud Foundry Installation Process

 1. *Pivotal is happy to walk any individuals through the installation process in person or over WebEx*
 2. Pivotal Cloud Foundry (PCF) **_cannot be manually installed_**, it must be installed **automatically** through **BOSH**, an integrated VM/storage provisioning, configuration, packaging, and health management system for composite software releases. ([http://bosh.io](http://bosh.io))
 3. **Pivotal Cloud Foundry Operations Manager** provides a Web GUI for managing BOSH and Cloud Foundry.
 Operations Manager is projected to be available for the Azure platform in mid-2016.
 Until then, **_the command-line BOSH tools_** must be used to install and maintain PCF on Azure.
 4. A small BOSH Client VM (vanilla Ubuntu Linux) is created initially via **ARM template** or **manually** to install and administer BOSH and CF
 5. A BOSH Director VM, image provided by Pivotal, is then provisioned via **command-line** to manage the cluster.
 6. **_The BOSH command line and BOSH Director VM then provisions and manages all Cloud Foundry VMs, Disks, and IPs via the Azure API. _**
 7. Approximately 20 VMs or more, along with 40 to 60 Virtual Hard Drives, varying on performance, availability, & service requirements, are created to host Cloud Foundry.
 The size of VMs vary depending on performance, but the majority will be Standard D1 or D2.

 ### Azure Network Requirements

 1. Cloud Foundry is installed on an **Azure Resource Group**, which is the equivalent of a **virtual private cloud** with **private subnet**.
 This subnet is customizable to any private IP range desired.
 2. If this Cloud Foundry instance requires access to internal data center servers, this requires an **Azure Resource Manager ExpressRoute** or **Site-to-Site** **VPN**.
 3. Pivotal has an example reference architecture and implementation for an **OpenVPN** based setup to enable cross data-center connectivity to Azure in the interim; alternatively, an **Azure Resource Manager Site-to-Site VPN** is possible if preferred.

-4. The long run solution would be to provision and configure an **Azure Resource Manager ExpressRoute.**
+4. The long run solution would be to provision and configure a **Azure Resource Manager ExpressRoute.**

 # Creating a Microsoft Azure Account